frvrdre/frvrdre/README.md

 ---

-## 🚀 My Current Goals
+## 🎯 Current Goals

-- Build my JavaScript muscle memory
+- Improve my JavaScript skills through regular practice
-- Get better at writing HTML and CSS without help
-- Understand JavaScript properly, not just copy code
-- Build real portfolio projects
+- Build real projects for my portfolio
-- Learn React and TypeScript properly
+- Learn React and TypeScript when my JavaScript foundation is stronger
-- Learn how to debug my own mistakes
+- Get better at debugging and problem solving
-- Become job-ready as a developer
+- Work towards becoming job-ready as a developer

 ---